Jackie Doyle-Price: Parliamentary career

 Doyle-Price was a co-sponsor of the private member's EU membership referendum bill that was given a second reading on 5 July 2013.
 On 14 January 2014, she led a debate in Westminster Hall on options for the new Lower Thames Crossing.

+At the 2015 general election, Doyle-Price was re-elected as MP for Thurrock with a decreased vote share of 33.7% and a majority of 536.

 Doyle-Price was opposed to Brexit prior to the 2016 EU membership referendum.

 In the House of Commons she has sat on the Public Accounts Committee and Committee of Selection and Women and Equalities Committee.

-Government appointment

-Following the 2015 general election, Doyle-Price was appointed as an assistant whip.
-On 2 December 2015 she was one of the tellers for the "Ayes" (those MPs supporting UK bombing in Syria) and on 1 February 2017 she was the government teller who announced the result of the vote to trigger Article 50 of the Lisbon treaty.

-Following the 2017 election she was appointed Parliamentary Under-Secretary of State for Mental Health and Inequalities in the Department for Health.
-In July 2017, she spoke in parliament in her new role, answering a question from a DUP "shadow".
-In October 2018, she given additional ministerial responsibility for suicide prevention and co-chaired the Women's Mental Health Taskforce.
-She left the government following the election of Boris Johnson as leader of the Conservative Party, but returned to government as Minister of State for Industry when Liz Truss was elected as Prime Minister in September 2022.
-She left the government again following Rishi Sunak's appointment as Prime Minister.